Clock synchronization with correlated photons: Introduction

-In this article, we build on the ground-breaking work of Ho\cite{Ho.2009} and Valencia\cite{Valencia.2004} and establish the feasibility of picosecond-level synchronization with photon pairs for realistic link scenarios.
-Unlike state-of-the-art field experiments, which employ active electro-optic modulation \cite{CostantinoAgnesi.2020,Calderaro.2020,Williams.06.03.202112.03.2021}, we accomplish this in post-processing without any requirement for auxiliary hardware.
-Our approach bases on predictive estimation of clock frequency difference and compensation of the dispersion of correlation peaks.
-By efficient tracking of the correlation peak position during the communication session we correct for residual clock instabilities and achieve synchronization jitters $<50\,$ps with correlation rates as low as 360 $\pm 70$ correlation events per second.
-Notably, these values are comparable to $30-50\,$ps jitters reported for uncompensated systems that employ GPS-disciplined Rubidium clocks \cite{Steinlechner.2017,Ecker.2021}.
-Finally, we study the effect of limited signal to noise ratio and establish the feasibility in real high-loss link conditions.
-The results of our proof of concept experiment show that time-correlated photon pairs are a valuable resource for timing synchronization with minimal hardware overhead, not only for laboratory experiments, but also for deployed QKD systems in high-loss link scenarios.
-Our approach provides a simple way of enhancing the timing resolution in distributed quantum information processing tasks and may also indicate new directions towards fully harnessing time-frequency entanglement in quantum sensing and quantum information processing networks.
-The method for software-based synchronization in post-processing can be implemented straightforwardly in state of the art quantum key distribution systems and pave the way towards tomorrows quantum networks \cite{Komar.2014}, including secure time transfer \cite{Dai.2020,Lee.2019_attack}.
+In this article, we build on the ground-breaking work of Ho et al. \cite{Ho.2009} and Valencia et al. \cite{Valencia.2004} and establish the feasibility of picosecond-level synchronization using the correlations of photon pairs in realistic link scenarios.
+Unlike state-of-the-art field experiments, which employ active electro-optic modulation to actively encode synchronization sequences \cite{CostantinoAgnesi.2020,Calderaro.2020,Williams.06.03.202112.03.2021}, we accomplish this purely in postprocessing, without any requirement for auxiliary hardware.
+Our protocol (section \ref{sec:synchronization_protocol}) estimates the clock frequency difference and compensates for the resulting broadening of correlation peaks (section \ref{sec:initialization}).
+This allows us to find the correlation peak, even in low signal-to-noise scenarios.
+Tracking the position of the correlation peak during the communication session allows us to correct for residual clock instabilities and achieve synchronization with root-mean-square (RMS) jitters $<68\,$ps (section \ref{sec:live_tracking}).
+What is remarkable is that the approach also works when correlated detection events are as low as $440\pm200$\,cps, as is expected in real lossy links scenarios.
+Even more remarkably, these values are completely comparable to $30-50\,$ps jitters reported for systems that employ high-performance GPS-disciplined rubidium clocks \cite{Steinlechner.2017,Ecker.2021}.
+Finally, we establish the feasibility of the protocol for communication links through turbulent atmosphere, where channel fades have a major impact on the detected photons statistics (section \ref{sec:emulated_link}) \cite{GarciaLorenzo.2011}.